How to Fix 403 Forbidden Error in WordPress

 As we mentioned at the beginning of this article, the 403 Forbidden error is the consequence of a server refusing a request due to a lack of proper permissions.
 Therefore, it makes sense to start your troubleshooting by checking whether your WordPress files have the correct permissions.

-First of all, in order to check this out, you’ll need to use an FTP manager.
-For the purposes of this guide, we’ll be working with FileZilla, and if you need any help setting it up or learning the basics, take a look at this recent article where we covered everything you need to know.
+First, to check this out, you’ll need to use an FTP manager.
+For this guide, we’ll be working with FileZilla, and if you need any help setting it up or learning the basics, take a look at this recent article, where we covered everything you need to know.

-Once you’re set on that front, you’ll want to access your FTP server using your login credentials, then go over to your WordPress installation folder.
-If you haven’t done this before, they’re located inside the public_html folder – all you have to do is double-click on it:
+Once you’re up on that front, you’ll want to access your FTP server using your login credentials.
+Then go over to your WordPress installation folder.
+If you haven’t done this before, they’re present inside the public_html folder.
+Finally, all you have to do is double-click on it:

 Inside public_html, you’ll find a lot of folders and files that represent the backbone of your WordPress website.
-Each of these will have its own permission settings, with a numeric value that tells you exactly which interactions are enabled for which group of users.
-For example, every WordPress folder should have a setting of 755 by default, which can be easily seen on FileZilla:
+Each of these will have its permission settings.
+A numeric value tells you exactly which interactions are up for which group of users.
+For example, every WordPress folder should have a setting of 755 by default, which we can find easily on FileZilla:

-The permission column should appear to you by default, but if for some reason it doesn’t, all you have to do is right-click on the titles of the columns in order to activate it.
+The permission column should appear to you by default.
+But if for some reason it doesn’t.
+All you have to do is right-click on the titles of the columns to activate it.
 Additionally, you can simply right-click each file or folder and choose the File Permissions option.
-You’ll then be able to modify the numerical value of the permissions or manually change the settings for each group of users, which will automatically update the permission value.
+You’ll then be able to modify the numerical value of the permissions.
+Or manually change the settings for each group of users, which will automatically update the permission value.

-Warning: This isn’t the kind of thing that you want to tweak just for kicks.
-Setting the wrong permissions could easily cripple your site and lead to a 403 Forbidden error situation.
+Warning: This isn’t the thing you want to tweak just for kicks.
+Setting the wrong permissions could easily cripple your site and lead to a 403 Forbidden error.

-Now, if for some reason the default permission values of your WordPress installation have been changed, you’ll have to restore them manually in order to make the 403 Forbidden error go away.
-Bear in mind that changing your permission settings won’t necessarily cause this specific error or any error in particular, but it still could leave your site vulnerable from a security standpoint.
-Once we’ve gone through the process of restoring the default permission values, we’ll talk a bit about why those specific values are desirable.
+Now, if the default permission values of your WordPress installation are different.
+So, you’ll have to restore them manually to make the 403 Forbidden error go away.
+Remember that changing your permission settings won’t necessarily cause this specific error.
+Or any mistake in particular, but it still could leave your site vulnerable from a security standpoint.
+Once we’ve restored the default permission values, we’ll discuss why those specific values are desirable.

 Now, let’s look at your WordPress folders.
-For efficiency’s sake, we recommend that you select all of them at once in order to change their permissions in a single stroke.
-Once you’ve selected them, right-click and pick the File Permissions option.
+For efficiency’s sake, we recommend you select all of them at once to change their permissions in a single stroke.
+Once you’ve chosen them, right-click and pick the File Permissions option.